-Study of human beings, their antecedents and related primates, and their cultural behavior and institutions.
-Introduces the major subfields: physical and cultural anthropology, archeology, linguistics, and ethnology.
-Prerequisite: Passage of or exemption from the reading section of a TSI approved test or completion of ENGL 0316 with a grade of C or better.
+THECB CIP 45.0201.5125 Core Curriculum (Language, Philosophy & Culture) Study of human beings, their antecedents and related primates, and their cultural behavior and institutions.
+Introduces the major subfields: physical and cultural anthropology, archeology, linguistics, their applications, and ethics in the discipline.